 A level

 The A level is assessed by three examinations on the three units.
 Each paper lasts 2 hours and is worth 33% of the A level.

-- Reading
+Reading

-Essentials of UK Politics and Government By A. Heywood et al. Published by Red Globe Press, 2021, ISBN 978-1352012309 Political Ideologies By A. Heywood Published by Palgrave Macmillan, ISBN 978-0230367258
+Essentials of UK Politics and Government Bv A. Hevwood et al. Published by Red Globe Press, 2021, ISBN 978-1352012309

+Political Ideologies By A. Heywood Published by Palgrave Macmillan, ISBN 978-0230367258

 Global Politics for A level

-By Robert Murphy and John Jefferies Published by Hodder Education, 2022, ISBN-13: 978-1398345065
+By Robert Murphy and John Jefferies Published by Hodder Education, 2022.
+ISBN-13: 978-1398345065

-66 Democracy is the government of the people, by

-the people, for the people.
-99

 Abraham Lincoln, American president

-Exam Board and Specification Codes Pearson-Edexcel 9PL0 Head of Department John Cameron
+Exam Board and Specification Codes Pearson-Edexcel 9PL0

+Head of Department John Cameron

 PORTUGUESE